Friends of Aileu is the friendship relationship between:

 - participating in activities with youth including sport

-- innovative and fun ways to raised community awareness and funds.
+- innovative and fun ways to raise community awareness and funds

 We are currently raising funds to support the participation of approximately 50 young people in PERMATIL’s next water resource management camp.
-PERMATIL, a respected international agriculture and environmental NGO, is an important partner of Friends of Aileu.
+PERMATIL is a respected international agriculture and environmental NGO, and is an important partner of Friends of Aileu.
 PERMATIL’s work acknowledges the importance of rural communities having access to reliable, clean water for household and agricultural uses.

 PERMATIL works directly with local village councils and nominated youth leaders to share water conservation knowledge and practices at its training camps.
 So far, communities that have participated in the training have constructed over 70 effective earthen water-retention and groundwater recharge ponds and minor stream modifications to slow run-off.

-You can help support participation in the training camps.
+You can help support participation in the training camps by contributing to this program's GoFundMe campaign.

 With funds from Merri Health, we have been able to support the Maryknoll Sisters and the Uma Ita Nian Parish Clinic with various projects to aid in income generation for local women.
 Some of these projects include the construction of a sales kiosk, improving skills and productivity in knitting and sewing, and the development of a wider range of products for local sales.